-The minimum AHRI ratings for the new heat pump are 7.5 HSPF2/14.3 SEER2 or 9.0 HSPF/15 SEER.
-Must be sized using a balance point of 30 degrees or less.
+The new AHRI rated air source heat pump system must have a minimum rating of 9.0 HSPF, 14 SEER rating and be sized using a balance point of 30oF or less.
 To determine the balance point, the following specifications must be used:

-- a) Heating capacity based on load calculation using a 70°F indoor temperature for heating and 75°F indoor temperature for cooling and ASHRAE winter/cooling design temperatures for the weather station closest to the installation address. - b) U-values and F-values consistent with those found in the "Air Conditioning Contractors of America (ACCA) Manual J," 8th edition or later. - c) An infiltration rate of 0.8 air changes per hour for homes built before 1980 and 0.5 for homes built 1980 or later, unless a house depressurization test has been conducted and an estimate is made using the result.
+- a.
+Heating capacity based on load calculation using a 70°F indoor temperature for heating and 75°F indoor temperature for cooling and ASHRAE winter/cooling design temperatures for the weather station closest to the installation address. - b.
+U-values and F-values consistent with those found in the "Air Conditioning Contractors of America (ACCA) Manual J," 8th edition or later. - c.
+An infiltration rate of 0.8 air changes per hour for homes built before 1980 and 0.5 for homes built 1980 or later, unless a house depressurization test has been conducted and an estimate is made using the result.
 If a duct pressurization test has not been performed on the house, a default duct system loss of 25% shall be used.

-EXCEPTION:
+Exception:

-If the air handler and all ductwork are located in the thermal envelope of the house 0% shall be used as "duct system loss" for sizing calculations.
+If the air handler and all ductwork are located in the thermal envelope of the house 0% shall be used as " duct system loss" for sizing calculations.

-d) The recommended method and form for calculations are available in the ACCA Manual J., 8th edition or later.
+d.
+The recommended method and form for calculations is available in the ACCA Manual J., 8th edition or later.
 Alternate computerized or manual methods of calculating heating and cooling loads may be used if approved in advance by Tacoma Power.

-3. OUTDOOR UNIT MUST:

-- a) Use risers for side discharge models to prevent debris and snow from inhibiting the fan blades - b) Be installed on a stable, level surface - c) Be secured to the pad and risers using bolts - d) Be located away from walkways and driveways where drainage may result in a slipping hazard

-4. EXTERNAL STATIC PRESSURE
+- 3. OUTDOOR UNIT MUST: - a.
+Use adjustable risers to allow for better drainage and prevent debris and snow build-up - b.
+Be installed on a stable, level surface - c.
+Be secured to the pad and risers using bolts and/or adhesive - d.
+Be located away from walkways and driveways where drainage may result in a slipping hazard - 4.
+EXTERNAL STATIC PRESSURE

-The total external pressure acting on the system air handler must not exceed 0.8 inches of water (200 Pascals (Pa)).
+The total external static pressure acting on the system air handler must not exceed 0.8 inches of water (200 Pascals (Pa)).